apdutta/UsbCamera/README.md

 4. Once UsbCamera is added to the solution explorer, right click on References on your project -> Add Reference -> Projects -> Solution.
 Check UsbCamera and select OK.
 5. You should now be able to use UsbCamera objects in your project.

-Note: Everytime you clone this project after it's creation, you must run the following commands in your root folder:
+Note: Everytime you clone your project after it's initial creation, you must run the following commands in the project's root folder:
 - `git submodule init`
 - `git submodule update`